 can be pushed into an elasticsearch instance for indexing.

-VulnIQ main process sanitizes data before pushing them into elasticsearch to reduce the amount of data processed by elasticsearch and to reduce the noise.
+VulnIQ backend sanitizes data before pushing them into elasticsearch to reduce the amount of data processed by elasticsearch and to reduce the noise.
 For example instead of pushing a 100KB html source, VulnIQ backend converts the html into plain text and removes irrelevant parts like headers, footers etc to minimize the amount of data added to elasticsearch.